jbrissier/gobring/readme.md

 ## TODO
 The app is not ready at all and a lot of things have to be done
 * Deployment
+ * Better build pipeline with railwaiy to app
 * Better testing